ccoutant/dwarf-locations/chapter2-diffs.md

     second operand.
 This operation pops a location `L` from the stack.
 The first `S` bytes are retrieved from the location `L` and pushed onto the stack as a value of type `T`.</span>

+    [ttye: This definition does not allow base types to be a non-integral number of bytes.
+Suggest fixing this in a separate issue.
+For example:

+        The first operand
+        is a 1-byte unsigned integer that specifies the size in bytes `S` of the type given by the second operand.
+The second operand is an unsigned LEB128 integer that represents the offset of a debugging information entry in the current compilation unit, which must be a `DW_TAG_base_type` entry that provides the type `T` of the value to be retrieved.
+        The bit size `TS` of `T` rounded up to a byte size, must equal `S`.
+        This operation pops a location `L` from the stack.
+The first `TS` bits are retrieved from the location `L` and pushed onto the stack as a value of type `T`.
+    ]

     *While the size of the pushed value could be inferred from the base type definition, it is encoded explicitly into the operation so that the